pickplugins/wp-live-statistics/readme.txt

 == Description ==

-Awesome web stats for your website. get stats for top things like broswers, operating system, Screen Size, Countries, Cities, Referers, Pages, User, link type and many more.
+Website stats for your website. get stats for top things like browsers, operating system,screen size, countries, cities, refferers, pages, user, link type and many more.